visulate/visulate-for-oracle/docs/index.md

   <div class="content">
     <header>
       <h1>Oracle to GCP</h1>
-      <p>Tools to support Oracle database migration to Google Cloud Platform</p>
+      <p>Support for Oracle database migrations to Google Cloud Platform</p>
     </header>
-    <p>Visulate for Oracle is a Cloud-based application to browse and search Oracle databases.
+    <p>Visulate for Oracle is a Cloud-based application to catalog and query Oracle databases during
-    Users create connections from a central server to each database and then query them using REST APIs or a browser.</p>
+    migration to GCP.
+Users create connections from a central server to each database and then query using REST APIs or a browser.</p>
     <ul class="actions">
-      <li><a href="https://demo.visulate.net" class="button big" target="_blank">Live Demo</a></li>
       <li><a href="https://console.cloud.google.com/marketplace/details/visulate-llc-public/visulate-for-oracle" class="button big">Learn More</a></li>
     </ul>
   </div>